joellhss/SpringBoot_Challenge_01_Joel_Sousa/README.md

 Another important requirement is that you create a schema or database with the name: `db_car`.

-After these steps, you will be ready to run the application.
+After completing these steps, you will be ready to run the application.
+When this API is executed, it will use these settings to create a database called `db_car`.

 *If you need to run this application in another DBMS or with other configurations, don't forget to change the `application.properties` settings and add the dependencies in the `pom.xml` file.*